2018 Bullet Journal Setup + Goals

 I hope everyone’s year is off to a great start!
-After taking a break to wrap up a year that can only be described as a child on two cans of Monster energy drink, I’m glad to be back with exciting plans for Anhthology.
+After taking a break to wrap up a year that can only be described as a child on two cans of Monster energy drink, I’m glad to be back!

 As a hoarder of all things stationery, I always welcome the new year with open arms because a fresh start means a brand-spankin' new bullet journal (and an excuse to buy more supplies, but that’s not the point here).
 Rather than looking back at 2017 for my first post of the year, I thought I’d combine my goals for 2018 with a peek into the bullet journal setup that’ll help me work towards those goals.
-And if we happen to have the same goals, (1) congrats on taking that first leap and (2) I hope this flip-through helps you turn your goals into measurable and achievable steps!
+And if we happen to have the same goals, I hope this flip-through helps you turn your goals into measurable and achievable steps!

 I won’t go into details about the supplies I use since they’re mostly the same ones from last year.
 However, I’ll post an updated list at the start of next month!
 I will say that I’m still using the gridded Midori MD Notebook because the paper quality is hard to beat.